HariSekhon/Knowledge-Base/mac.md

 ## Commands

+A list of commands is provided at https://ss64.com/mac/.

 ### Open

-Open any file, directory or URL with the default app, or use `-a` to select which app to use to open it.
+Open a file / folder / URL / Application.
+Use `-a` to select which app to use to open it.
 Use `-e` to edit the file in TextEdit.

-Open URL in default web browser:
+Open URL in the default web browser:

 ```shell
 open https://google.com